Canon 77D vs G9X

 It is notable that the 77D has a hotshoe, while the G9X does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the G9X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G9X was succeeded by the Canon G9 X Mark II.
+Both the 77D and the G9X have been discontinued, but can regularly be found used on ebay.
+The G9X was replaced by the Canon G9 X Mark II, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 77D or the Canon G9 X – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.